VonHeikemen/lsp-zero.nvim/README.md

 end

 lsp_zero.extend_lspconfig({
+  sign_text = true,
   lsp_attach = lsp_attach,
   capabilities = require('cmp_nvim_lsp').default_capabilities(),
 })
 ```

 ### Use nvim-lspconfig

+Remember that you need to install a language server so nvim-lspconfig can work properly.
+You can find a list of language servers in [nvim-lspconfig's documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

 Once you have a language server installed you add the setup function in your Neovim config.
 Follow this syntax.